The 30 square mile Tookany/Tacony-Frankford watershed is shown in purple on the map below.

 The creek we steward changes its name three times before it flows into the Delaware River.

 The Tacony-Frankford Creek section lies within the Philadelphia neighborhoods of: Bridesburg, Cedarbrook, East Oak Lane, East Mt.
 Airy, Feltonville, Fern Rock, Fox Chase Frankford, Germantown, Harrowgate, Hunting Park, Juniata Park, Lawncrest, Logan, Nicetown Northwood, Ogontz, Olney, Oxford Circle, Port Richmond, and West Oak Lane.

-The Tookany Creek section of the watershed (north of Cheltenham Ave.) contains 25.37 total linear miles of stream.
-These include the headwater tributaries in Abington and Cheltenham townships, as well as in Jenkintown and Rockledge Boroughs, all in Montgomery County.
+The Tookany Creek section of the watershed (north of Cheltenham Avenue) contains 25.37 stream miles.
+This includes the headwater tributaries in Abington and Cheltenham, as well as Jenkintown and parts of Rockledge and Springfield.
 The six main tributaries are:

 - Baeder Creek

 - Jenkintown Creek